AkylDev/Financial-Services-Management-System/README.md

 As this is a backend-only project, you can:
 - Clone the repository and configure it locally.
-- Set up your environment with Java and Spring Boot.
+- Set up your environment with Java, Spring Boot, and PostgreSQL.
 - Use your favorite REST client (e.g., Postman) to interact with the APIs.

-## Technologies Used

-- Java
-- Spring Boot
-- Spring Security
-- Spring Data JPA
-- PostgreSQL

-## How to Use
+## Usage

 1. **Authentication**: Use `/auth/login` to authenticate and obtain a session token.
 2. **Account Management**: Manage accounts and perform transactions.